hapax/hapax.github.io/assets/visual-qft.md

 ### 1. Introduction <a id="sec-1" name="sec-1"></a>

-*Prerequisites: basic quantum mechanics and linear algebra.*
+*Prerequisites: basic quantum mechanics, linear algebra, and group theory (optional).*

 In quantum mechanics, a system is describe by a vector in a Hilbert space.